gvwilson/thirdbit/src/fiction/santas/index.md

 they usually think of tropical seas with palm-covered islands.
-Snowstorms, ice floes, parkas, and triple-thick socks don't normally make an appearance, but actual working pirates know that cold seas are a lot more common than warm ones, and are always ready to dress accordingly.
+Snowstorms, ice floes, parkas, and triple-thick socks don't normally make an appearance, but actual working pirates know that cold seas are a lot more common than warm ones, and are always prepared to dress accordingly.

 It therefore took only a few minutes for the dozen santas and elves that Captain Clausbeard selected from his crew